 Mint first introduced investment analysis tools in October 2008, about a year after I started using the service.
 While I was excited about the new feature, Mint never really developed its investment tools to their fullest potential.

 To this day, I have issues with how Mint tracks common things like stock splits and even the value of each investment in my account.
 When I logged in today, the site had replaced one of my stocks with the nickname of the account on Schwab, so instead of showing the stock ticker symbol, it says “Joint Investment Account.”

-Investments are where Personal Capital really shines.
-Personal Capital’s investment analysis tools are the best I’ve ever seen in both paid and free tools ranging from online sites to desktop based software like Quicken.
+Investments are where Empower really shines.
+Empower’s investment analysis tools are the best I’ve ever seen in both paid and free tools ranging from online sites to desktop based software like Quicken.

-- The “You Index” – Personal Capital puts together your entire portfolio and tracks it as an “index” against the S&P 500, Dow Jones Industrial Average, a foreign stock index, and US Bond index.
+- The “You Index” – Empower puts together your entire portfolio and tracks it as an “index” against the S&P 500, Dow Jones Industrial Average, a foreign stock index, and US Bond index.
 This compares your personal investment performance compared to the market.

-- Portfolio allocation – Personal Capital creates a visual chart showing your investments by asset category and compares it to a suggested allocation based on a survey of your investment goals and risk tolerance.
+- Portfolio allocation – Empower creates a visual chart showing your investments by asset category and compares it to a suggested allocation based on a survey of your investment goals and risk tolerance.

 - 401(k) Check-Up – The 401(k) analyzer looks at your current retirement investments and breaks down projected growth and fees to show you how your investments will fare over the horizon until you need to cash in during retirement.
 Keep in mind that even if your company doesn’t offer a 401(k), you can receive 401(k) style benefits by opening an IRA on your own.